Vidhya-Mani/Book_User_Auth/postgres_book/README.md

-### Flow of control from login to logout!
+## Flow of control from login to logout!

-Post -> http://127.0.0.1:3001/bookslogin -> User exist!
+<ul>Post -> http://127.0.0.1:3001/bookslogin -> User exist!
 Login successfull!

-## Cookie is generated and passed to browser!
+### Cookie is generated and passed to browser!
 Only if the session_id is generated the user can perform CRUD operations on Bookstock.
 The user is now authorised to perform below actions:
 Get  -> http://127.0.0.1:3001/bookstock -> displays all books.
 Get -> http://127.0.0.1:3001/bookstock/5 -> displays individual books.